Chair, Hang Lung Properties Limited

-In Hong Kong and mainland China, Mr. Chan is Chairman of the Executive Committee of The Better Hong Kong Foundation, Convener of the Hong Kong Development Forum, a Vice President of The Real Estate Developers Association of Hong Kong, and a Governing Board member of the China-United States Exchange Foundation.
-He founded and chairs the China Heritage Fund which restores cultural relics in China, and is a co-founding Director of The Forbidden City Cultural Heritage Conservation Foundation in Beijing.
+In Hong Kong and mainland China, Mr. Chan is Chairman of the Executive Committee of The Better Hong Kong Foundation, Convener of the Hong Kong Development Forum, a Director of The Real Estate Developers Association of Hong Kong, and a Governing Board member of the China-United States Exchange Foundation and Our Hong Kong Foundation.
+He founded and chairs the China Heritage Fund, which preserves and conserves heritage architecture of historical significance in China, and is a co-founding Director of The Forbidden City Cultural Heritage Conservation Foundation in Beijing.
 He is Co-Founder and Chairman of the Centre for Asian Philanthropy and Society, and Founding Chairman Emeritus of the Asia Business Council.
-He is a former government-appointed NonExecutive Director of the Securities and Futures Commission of Hong Kong, former Chairman of the Hong KongUnited States Business Council, former Chairman of the Executive Committee of the One Country Two Systems Research Institute, and former Vice President and former Advisor of the China Development Research Foundation in Beijing.
+He is a former government-appointed NonExecutive Director of the Securities and Futures Commission of Hong Kong, and had previously served as Chairman of the Hong KongUnited States Business Council, Chairman of the Executive Committee of the One Country Two Systems Research Institute, and Vice President and Advisor of the China Development Research Foundation in Beijing.

 Mr. Chan is active in education.
-He is an Honorary Court Member of The Hong Kong University of Science and Technology, and a Governing Board member of the Indian School of Business.
-He serves on the President’s Council on International Activities at Yale University.
+He is an Honorary Court Member and a former Council Member of The Hong Kong University of Science and Technology, a Life Trustee of the University of Southern California, a Governing Board member of the Indian School of Business, and serves on the President’s Council on International Activities at Yale University.
 He is an Advisor on Strategic Development to Tsinghua University, a Co-Chairman of the Hang Lung Center for Real Estate at Tsinghua University, and a Vice Chairman of the International Advisory Board of the School of Management at Fudan University.
-Mr. Chan previously served as a Trustee of the University of Southern California, a Trustee of China Foreign Affairs University, a Co-Chair of the Advisory Committee of the Center for Real Estate at Massachusetts Institute of Technology, and a member of the Advisory Council of the Freeman Spogli Institute for International Studies at Stanford University, the International Advisory Committee of the Pacific Basin Institute at Pomona College, and the International Advisory Committee of the Institute of Asia-Pacific Studies at Waseda University.
+Mr. Chan previously served as a Trustee of China Foreign Affairs University, a Co-Chair of the Advisory Committee of the Center for Real Estate at Massachusetts Institute of Technology, and a member of the Advisory Council of the Freeman Spogli Institute for International Studies at Stanford University, the International Advisory Committee of the Pacific Basin Institute at Pomona College, and the International Advisory Committee of the Institute of Asia-Pacific Studies at Waseda University.
 He was a Brittingham Visiting Scholar at the University of Wisconsin-Madison.